netc-test/test-exercise-nginx/README.md

 ### If you do want to implement the forward proxy
 This is by default.
 Just set the parameter $setforwardproxy = 'true' in the config class.
 ### If you do NOT want the forward proxy in place
-Just set the parameter $setforwardproxy = 'false' in the config class.
+Just set the parameter $setforwardproxy = 'false' in the config class and the forward proxy configuration will be wiped from the server.

 ## Classes
  - Install.pp: installs the necessary packages